-In Madrid, students can choose between two options for housing: a homestay with a Spanish family or placement in a residence hall with a roommate from the SU Madrid program.
+In Madrid, students can choose between two options for housing: a homestay with a Spanish family or placement in a residence hall with a roommate from the Syracuse Madrid program.

 El Faro Residence Hall

-Interested students are encouraged to submit their applications to SU Abroad for housing at Colegio Mayor El Faro as soon as possible due to the limited availability of space.
+Interested students are encouraged to submit their applications to Syracuse Abroad for housing at Colegio Mayor El Faro as soon as possible due to the limited availability of space.

 All students who are placed in the residence hall will need to pay a $300 deposit and sign a housing agreement form to confirm their placement in El Faro.

 In the homestay, you’ll learn customs that are different from your own, and you’ll experience new emotions as you are integrated into the daily life of a Spanish household.
 Spanish families are usually affable and hospitable, and their objective is to create a welcoming environment where you can feel at home during your stay.